 - Chatbots that handle your requests, complaints and issues

 Artificial intelligence functions most effectively when dealing with a relatively simple problem.
 Could AI write an eloquent, human-sounding novel all on its own?
 Nope (not yet, anyway), but what about a single line of text?

-This was the problem tackled by plucky artificial intelligence startup Phrasee.
+This was the problem tackled by us at Phrasee.

-Phrasee developed AI algorithms which could produce marketing email subject lines (that single line of text you see in your inbox which describes what an email is about) for the purposes of getting more recipients to open marketing emails.
-Phrasee’s AI also analysed the performance of each subject line over time to learn which words, phrases, offers, etc. performed most effectively for each of Phrasee’s clients.
-The algorithm made adjustments accordingly as it went to optimise the language it used.
+Phrasee developed AI algorithms which could produce bits of short-form marketing language with the goal of increasing customer engagement.
+Phrasee’s AI also analyzes the performance of each bit of language over time to learn which words, phrases, offers, etc. perform best for each of Phrasee’s clients.
+The algorithm makes adjustments accordingly as it learns.

-The AI generated subject lines that outperformed those written by humans in 95% of cases!
+Phrasee’s AI-generated content outperform that written by humans in 95% of cases!
 This increase in performance has resulted in drastic increases in email marketing revenue for Phrasee clients.
-Such success stories represent a clear indication of the potential for artificial intelligence in the marketing and advertising realm.
+There’s clearly untapped potential for AI in the marketing world.

 So, what have we learned today?